protobuf:generate-test

 These will not be compiled into Java sources directly.

-If you wish to depend on a JAR containing protobuf sources, add it as a dependency with the provided
+If users wish to depend on a JAR Maven artifact containing protobuf sources, then they should add it as a dependency with the provided or test scope instead, or use importDependencies rather than this parameter.

 - Type: